tahakhan009/DAA_Fall_2021/readme.md

 ![Demo](demo.PNG "demo")

 # Minimum N-Queens Problem Simulator
-We ahve  simulated minimum n-queens problem with two algorithms : **Divide & Conq** and **Dynamic Programming** using javascript language
+We have  simulated minimum n-queens problem with two algorithms : **Divide & Conq** and **Dynamic Programming** using javascript language

 This project helps you to see the process of solving n-queens problem using the two mentioned algorithms and compare the performance.